Radar-Lei/STF_HK2025/STF-Application-Form_ENG-Version-2025.04.md

 (d) Please set out the proposed ownership and/or right to use the IPs of the deliverables arising from the proposed project. \( {}^{4} \)

+The IPs arising from the proposed project will be owned by The Chinese University of Hong Kong.

 (e) Please set out with justifications the sharing of IP benefits among all parties concerned.

 7. Compliance of laws of Hong Kong